 Actions to take:

-- Click here to contact me to discuss preparing your content for voice search.
+- Click here to contact me to discuss migrating your website from m-dot to responsive.

 - Click here to contact me to discuss any of these SEO Bits and Pieces further.